Thank you Amy’s Kitchen for sponsoring this post! And thank you for supporting the brands that support She Likes Food!

 - 2 tablespoons vegetable oil

 - Pre-heat the oven to 350 degrees Fahrenheit.
 Add the milk and apple cider vinegar to a small bowl and let sit.
-Combine the cornmeal, flour, baking powder, baking soda and salt in a large bowl and mix.
+Combine the cornmeal, flour, baking powder, baking soda, sugar and salt in a large bowl and mix.

 - Add the egg, milk and oil to the dry mixture and stir until everything is combined.
 Next, stir in the corn kernels.